-- Prior to the state bill that restricted dog-tethering, six cities/towns (Amherst, Provincetown, Greenfield, Easthampton, East Longmeadow, and Milton) had bylaws that restricted tethering;
+- Prior to the state bill that restricted dog tethering, six cities and towns (Amherst, Easthampton, East Longmeadow, Greenfield, Milton, and Provincetown) had bylaws that restricted tethering.

 - Cambridge has an ordinance that requires the city manager to appoint a Commissioner of Laboratory Animals (CLA) for the purpose of overseeing the care and use of laboratory animals in the city.